rodrigosetti/biotopia/README.md

     vertical coefficient; `sign(x)` is -1 if `x < 0`, 0 if `x = 0`, or 1
     otherwise; and `|x|` is the absolute value of `x`.

-For example, for a horizontal x vertical coefficient of (-1,2), a creature will have the following movement cycle:
+For example, for a (horizontal, vertical) coefficient of (-1,2), a creature will have the following movement cycle:

   * (0, 0)
   * (-1, 1)
   * (0, 1)

-For coefficients equal to (1,1), we'll have the following cycle:
+For coefficients equals to (1,1), we'll have the following cycle:

   * (0, 0)
   * (1, 1)

-Likewise, for coefficients equal to (1,-1), we'll have the following cycle:
+Likewise, for coefficients equals to (1,-1), we'll have the following cycle:

   * (0, 0)
   * (1,-1)

-For coefficients equal to (0,10), we'll have the following cycle:
+For coefficients equals to (0,10), we'll have the following cycle:

   * (0, 0)
   * (0, 1)